JuliaIO/JSON.jl/README.md

 JSON.print{T, N}(io::IO, v::Array{T, N})
 ```

-Writes a compact (no extra whitespace or identation) JSON representation
+Writes a compact (no extra whitespace or indentation) JSON representation
 to the supplied IO.

 ```julia